PraveshR07/PraveshR07/README.md

 - 👋 Hi, I’m @PraveshR07
 - 👀 I’m interested in ...
-Web Dev, Azure Cloud, UX/UI Design!
+Web Dev, Azure Cloud, CD/CI, Agile Development!
 - 🌱 I’m currently learning ...
-JavaScript, and Python.
+2023 = PostgreSQL,
 - 💞️ I’m looking to collaborate on ...
-Any beginner project!
+Any projects!
 - 📫 How to reach me ...
 Email: PraveshR07@hotmail.com | Feel free to reach out!
-Let connect and create something cool..
+Let's connect and create something cool..

 <!---
 PraveshR07/PraveshR07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.